 When it's cooked properly, pot roast is classic comfort food.
-It's lush, rich and fork-tender, a perfect accompaniment to gravy and mashed potatoes.
-If it's not cooked correctly, that same cut of meat can be distressingly tough, chewy or dry.
+It's lush, rich, and fork-tender, a perfect accompaniment to gravy and mashed potatoes.
+But if it's not cooked correctly, that same cut of meat can be distressingly tough, chewy or dry.

 To learn whether your roast is underdone or overdone, cut away a slice or two.
 An underdone pot roast will be dense and somewhat leathery.
 An overdone pot roast will appear dry and its muscle fibers will flake and separate as you slice, like a dry holiday turkey.

-Undercooked Pot Roast
+How to Fix Undercooked Pot Roast

-Return the pot roast to your Dutch oven, roasting pan or slow cooker and add more liquid if it's running dry.
+Return the pot roast to your Dutch oven, roasting pan, or slow cooker and add more liquid if it's running dry.
 Test it again in an hour or so.
 If you can easily insert a fork and twist off a tender mouthful of beef, it's ready.
 If not, keep cooking until you reach that point.

-Overcooked Pot Roast
+How to Fix Overcooked Pot Roast

-An overdone roast is more problematic, because you can't "un-cook" it.
+An overdone roast is more problematic because you can't "un-cook" it.
 Instead, your best bet is to mask its dryness as much as possible.
 Moistening the sliced beef with broth or some of its pan juices will help, especially if the pan juices still contain some of their fat.
 Alternatively, slice the beef as thinly as you can manage and serve it with more than the usual quantity of sauce or gravy.

 If the roast won't slice without falling apart, you'll need to improvise further.
 Consider chopping or shredding it, then mixing it with sauce and serving it as barbecue sandwiches.
 Seasoned differently, it can serve as taco meat or as the filling in homemade ravioli.

 In some cases, your choice of cut might have doomed your pot roast from the start.
 For example, chuck is a popular choice for pot roast because its seams of fat and connective tissue keep it moist as it cooks.
-Leaner cuts -- which inexperienced cooks often choose to reduce the meal's fat content -- are poorly suited to long cooking because they lack those characteristics.
+Leaner cuts — which inexperienced cooks often choose to reduce the meal's fat content — are poorly suited to long cooking because they lack those characteristics.